-Back in 2017, a Kansas City community survey revealed that residents were unhappy with the city’s aging infrastructure.
+In year 2017, a Kansas City community survey revealed that residents were dissatisfied with the city’s aging infrastructure.
 Acting on this, city officials proposed a pricey repair plan.
 Residents voted in favor, and the plan passed with a clear majority.
 The resulting $800 million infrastructure repair plan was the largest in the city’s history.
-So how did the city come to such a big decision?
-Simple – they just asked the community what they wanted.
+This decision was driven by an assessment of community needs and priorities identified through the survey.
+Surveys can help local governments understand resident satisfaction with city services and identify their priorities.
+A community needs assessment helps identify resident priorities and the overall quality of life, providing valuable information for decision-making.
+Community surveys also allow local governments to compare results over time and against benchmarks from other jurisdictions, evaluate the overall quality of life, and conduct needs assessments.
+So, how did the city come to such a big decision?
+Simple – they just asked the community what they wanted, using an assessment of resident priorities and quality of life.

 What is a Community Survey?